techiescamp/devops-projects/README.md

 ## DevOps Certification Vouchers

-🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save up to 40%** at https://kube.promo/devops.
+🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, save 20% today using code **DCUBE20** at https://kube.promo/devops.
 It is a limited-time offer.
-For maximum discount, choose certification bundles.

 ## List of DevOps Project Ideas